apache/maven-site/content/markdown/guides/plugin/guide-java-plugin-development.md

     private String greeting;
 ```

  The portion before the annotations is the description of the parameter.
 The `parameter` annotation identifies the variable as a mojo parameter.
 The `defaultValue` parameter of the annotation defines the default value for the variable.
-This value can include expressions which reference the project, such as "`$\{project.version\}`" (more can be found in the ["Parameter Expressions" document](/ref/current/maven-core/apidocs/org/apache/maven/plugin/PluginParameterExpressionEvaluator.html)).
+This value can include expressions which reference the project, such as "`${project.version}`" (more can be found in the ["Parameter Expressions" document](/ref/current/maven-core/apidocs/org/apache/maven/plugin/PluginParameterExpressionEvaluator.html)).
 The `property` parameter can be used to allow configuration of the mojo parameter from the command line by referencing a system property that the user sets via the `-D` option.